Theo Lieberman's 18 favourite wine bars and restaurants in New York 2024

 Address: 11 Kittle Road, Chappaqua

-I went to high school three minutes away from Crab Tree Kittle house, and very few people I know even know it exists.
+I went to high school three minutes away from Crabtree's Kittle House, and very few people I know even know it exists.
 Tucked at the end of a cul-de-sac in a very sleepy town, this is one of the greatest wine lists in New York.
 The venue is also a bed and breakfast with a surprisingly good brunch buffet (oysters, shrimp cocktail and lots of roasts).
 Grab some friends, book some rooms and have an epic dinner on Saturday night and chase the hangover away with just as much wine as you had at dinner for the Sunday brunch.
-With 45,000 bottles in the cellar, there are certainly many options on the...
+With 45,000 bottles in the cellar, there are certainly many options on th...